Gongbei Port of Entry: Zhuhai Macao Border Crossing Facilities

 On the completion of the Hong Kong–Zhuhai–Macau Bridge in December 2017, a separate Gongbei Port of Entry be in use on an infilled island that will serve as the custom control area for the bridge's western terminus.
 Traffic from the bridge will proceed towards Gongbei and then westward to Nanping.

 Transport to the border

 Gongbei Bus Station, a coach station, with transport to Guangzhou and other cities in Guangdong and elsewhere in China, is located within walking distance from the border crossing.

 Zhuhai Railway Station, with high-speed rail service to Guangzhou South Railway Station, is located beside the border crossing.
-An extension of Zhuhai Tram Line 1 is planned to link Gongbei to the station and onward to central Zhuhai.
+An extension of Zhuhai Tram Line 1 was planned to link Gongbei to the station and onward to central Zhuhai.